okeeffed/cheat-sheets/Machine-Learning/CL-Logistic-Regression.md

 plt.close()
 ```

-How do we interpret the graph?
+**How do we interpret the graph?**

+The red points are the training set observations for when the IV purchased = 0, and 1 for green.